cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

    System.out.println("App Banner Opened");
 });

-// You can emit custom events and use them as a trigger for your banners CleverPush.getInstance(this).triggerAppBannerEvent("key", "value");

 // You can also show one banner by its ID (we recommend app banner events for production usage) CleverPush.getInstance(this).showAppBanner("BANNER_ID");
 ```